TobiasPSP/doneland_sources/Components/Data Transmission/Wired/Ethernet/README.md

 # Ethernet

-> Connecting Microcontrollers Permanently To Networks Using Ethernet Cables
+> Connecting Microcontrollers To Wired LANs (Local Area Networks)

-*Wired* network connection may be necessary if you want to permanently connect a microcontroller in the most robust way.
+*Wired* network connection may be necessary if you want to permanently connect a microcontroller to a *LAN* in the most robust way.
 While many microcontrollers these days come with *wireless* connectivity built-in, rarely do you find microcontroller boards with *Ethernet* adapters.

+> [!TIP]
+> *Wired connections* may even be *required* for certain use cases: if you'd like to *wake up computers* in your *LAN* using *WOL* (*Wake-On-LAN*), the *magic packets* that do the wakeup need to be sent to the *wired* network.
+You cannot wake up other computers via *WOL* with a *WiFi* device.

 ## Ethernet Adapter Boards
 Adding *Ethernet* connectivity is *cheap* and *simple*.
 There are ready-to-use *Ethernet* breakout boards that come with the *RJ45* jack to plug in typical *CAT* cables.